chipxsd/stream-based-sync/stream-based-sync.md

 to our `Todo.Task` objects.
 What the client could do is to carefully backtrack the stream -- read it in reverse in small chunks and stop, once the model satisfies the condition.
-This is not the ideal approach to implement partial-sync, we allow for streams to have a sparse and unordered distribution of events.
+This is not the ideal approach to implementing partial-sync, we allow for streams to have a sparse and unordered distribution of events.
 Backtracking such a stream means that the client may run into a lot of un-processable events, because their preceding events are missing.

 As I pointed out in the Event Discovery, **chapter 3.5**, clients address events by their `seq` value, since that kind of an index is easy to